Manjunath2002/assignments/README.md

 # assignments
-my roll no is 19JR1A05A9
+my  name is manjunath and my roll no is 19JR1A05A9